Exeter/brainstorm/Server/README.md

  - [Administration Guide](https://github.com/Exeter/brainstorm/blob/master/Server/administration.md)

 ##Mission
 The Exeter Computing Club server is a student-run server with the purpose of serving a platform for PEA students and ECC developers to host web projects relevant to the PEA community.
-Our server will also used as a platform for other education ECC projects.
+Our server will also used as a platform for other educational ECC projects.

 #Production plan
 This is the plan for the ECC server once it is put into production.